cmstatr/cmstatr/joss-paper/paper.md

 able to verify all of the detailed steps used in the statistical analysis.

+# Acknowledgement

-\#Acknowledgement The author would like to thank Mr. Billy Cheng for his contributions to `cmstatr` and this paper.
+The author would like to thank Mr. Billy Cheng for his contributions to `cmstatr` and this paper.
+The author would also like to thank Comtek Advanced Structures Ltd. for its support in developing and releasing the `cmstatr` package.

 # References {#references .unnumbered}